tmbtech/essential-javascript-links/README.md

 # Essential JavaScript Links

 A curated list by Eric Elliott and friends.
-Suggest links in the [gist comments](https://gist.github.com/ericelliott/d576f72441fc1b27dace#comment-1365676).
+Suggest a link with a PR or [open a new issue](https://github.com/ericelliott/essential-javascript-links/issues/new).

 [Help us turn this into a proper website!](https://github.com/ericelliott/essential-javascript-links/issues)